Cypredar/gem5-hp/README.md

 ./example_eip.sh
 ```

 Since HP is a software-hardware co-designed prefetching method, we provide a convenient way to insert instructions within gem5.
-This involves using [m5ops](https://www.gem5.org/documentation/general_docs/m5ops/) to insert pseudo-instructions, specifically `m5_work_begin` and `m5_work_end`, at the call and return points of a Bundle.
+This involves using [m5ops](https://www.gem5.org/documentation/general_docs/m5ops/) to insert pseudo-instructions, specifically `m5_work_begin` and `m5_work_end`, at the call and return points of a function that serves as the entry point for a Bundle.
 The first parameter for these pseudo-instructions is the `bundle-id`, and the second parameter is unused, defaulting to 0.

 ```
 m5_work_begin(bundle_id, 0);